Buying Salmon-Safe means making choices every day that reduce our impact on our local watersheds.

-Salmon Safe was founded in 1996 with the mission to transform land management practices so Pacific salmon can thrive in West Coast watersheds.
-This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of fish returning to West Coat watersheds compared to their historic abundance.
+Founded in 1997 by river and native fish protection organization Pacific Rivers, Salmon-Safe’s mission is to transform land management practices so Pacific salmon can thrive in West Coast watersheds.
+This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of native fish returning to West Coast watersheds compared to their historic abundance.

 The Pacific Northwest is home to most of the last wild salmon in the continental US.
-It’s also where 99% of US hops are grown along the Yakima and Willamette River watersheds.
+It’s also where most US hops are grown along the Yakima and Willamette River watersheds.

 Salmon-Safe: Save wild salmon

 According to Salmon Safe Co-Founder, Dan Kent, 80% of the pollution in the Willamette River comes from non-point source runoff—which means it comes from agricultural fields or city streets.
 To date, Kent says there isn’t data to show what percentage to attribute to each source, “but we know the agricultural impacts can be profound.”

 This reality propelled Gayle Goschie into action.
 She is a third-generation hop grower and one of the farmers that grows hops for Indie Hops.
 Goschie Farms was the first hop farm to achieve Salmon-Safe certification.
 This inspired Indie Hops to encourage other growers to do the same, and many other hop farms have followed suite including Coleman Agriculture and Sodbuster Farms.
 These growers probably grew the hops that flavored your beer!